-• Vaginal bleeding and dryness
+Vaginal bleeding and dryness

 For some women tamoxifen causes vaginal bleeding.
 If this happens it is most likely to be in the first few weeks of treatment, or when you change from another hormonal therapy to tamoxifen.
-If the bleeding continues for more than a few days, tell your clinical team.
+If the bleeding continues for more than a few days, tell your doctor or nurse.

 For some women, tamoxifen causes vaginal dryness.
 Non-hormonal creams and gels or lubricants can help reduce dryness and discomfort during sex.
-You can buy these at a chemist or clinical team can prescribe them.
+You can buy these at a chemist or your doctor can prescribe them.

 If you are still having periods, they may become irregular, lighter or sometimes stop altogether.
 Also, your sex drive may be lower while taking tamoxifen.
-Talk to your clinical team for advice.
+Talk to your doctor or nurse for advice.

-• Sickness and diarrhoea
+Sickness and diarrhoea

-Any sickness is usually mild, but let your clinical team know if this happens.
+Any sickness is usually mild, but let your doctor know if this happens.
 Tamoxifen may also cause indigestion or tummy pain.
 Let them know if you have any of these symptoms.
 They can prescribe drugs to help.